 The UK’s Annual Arabic Teachers Conference

-The annual UK Arabic Teachers Conference held by the British Council and QFI went online for the first time in December.
-The conference focused on a range of issues with particular attention on approaches to teaching and learning culture.
+The annual UK Arabic Teachers Conference, held by the British Council and QFI, went online for the first time in December 2020.
+The conference focused on a range of issues, with particular attention given to approaches to teaching and learning culture.

 You can access the sessions for useful and up-to-date information from our expert participants below: